wireapp/brand/text/tone-of-voice/index.md

 Tone should adapt to circumstances and accommodate a variety of audiences.

 It’s always more important to be clear than clever.
-Wire is usually witty and informal, but when it comes to security for example, don’t joke around.
+Wire is friendly and informal, but when it comes to security for example, don’t joke around.